rosejn/osc-clj/README.md

     (def server (osc-server 9800 "My OSC Server"))

-The arg `My OSC Server` is then used to register your server with zeroconf.
+The string `My OSC Server` is then used to register your server with zeroconf.
 In order to use zeroconf you must turn it on:

     (zero-conf-on)